growing our downtown forest

 GREENING LAB

-Learn about the strategies Green Minneapolis and the Mpls Downtown Improvement District employ to increase street tree survival rates and grow the downtown forest.
+Learn about the strategies Green Cities Accord and the Mpls Downtown Improvement District employed to increase street tree survival rates and grow the downtown forest.

 Video 1: Getting to Know Greening Lab